FatemaAhmedKhalil/Yocto_Project_RaspberryPi3/README.md

 - Nano: Simple text editor.
 - Meta-qt5: Qt5 layer for developing graphical applications.
 - Community: VSOMEIP: Middleware for inter-process communication.
-**Collaboration Project:** Submit your layer on Open-Embedded as part of the Bullet AI project.
 - RPI Play: For screen mirroring.
 - Audio: Support for audio playback and recording.
 - Native Hello Bullet Application: A sample application for testing.

-**Community:** Layer for Observability: A custom layer for monitoring and observability.
+**Collaboration Project:** Submit your layer on Open-Embedded as part of the Bullet AI project.

 ## Image:
 - Image recipe.
 ## Kernel: